 Professor Emeritus, Schar School of Policy and Government

-Daniel Druckman was formerly the Vernon M. and Minnie I. Lynch Professor of Conflict Resolution at George Mason, where he coordinated the doctoral program at the Institute for Conflict Analysis and Resolution.
+Druckman was formerly the Vernon M. and Minnie I. Lynch Professor of Conflict Resolution at Mason, where he coordinated the doctoral program at the Institute for Conflict Analysis and Resolution.
 He is also a professor at the University of Queensland in Brisbane, Australia, a member of the faculty at Sabanci University in Istanbul, and a visiting professor at National Yunlin University of Science and Technology in Taiwan and at the University of Melbourne in Australia.
 He has held senior positions at several consulting firms as well as at the U.S. National Academy of Sciences in Washington D.C.

 Areas of Research